 Each event is hosted at a different local restaurant, or a local business that deals with food, and each has its own theme.
 This creates a unique atmosphere for each Mixer.
 “Our heart and desire for the events is not only to help be an advocate for the local food, but also to gather people and bring the new online community offline, and have them actually sit across from each other at the table and get to know each other and have a conversation,” says Becky.
 “I feel like the dinner table is this common denominator, a great equalizer, and we can connect to all kinds of people from different backgrounds.”

 Another goal behind the Mixers is to bridge the gap between the cook and the consumer.
 “A really important part of our events is storytelling, because we’re providing an outlet for the person behind the food to tell their story.
 And some of these stories are really beautiful,” says Becky.
 One recent SLC Mixer at Caputo’s allowed the owners to tell the story of their shop through food.
 Another featured Indian food from The Tiffin Bus paired with beers from Epic Brewing Company.
 Jim Santangelo of the Wine Academy of Utah led a class in selecting red wines to pair with salmon farmed from local seafood wholesaler Fog River, whose owners were also present at another recent Mixer.
 “We really put a heavy emphasis on relationships.
-I think one of the cool things about Utah is that … Salt Lake is in a position where, if you want to know the people who are making your beer or making your food, they’re also excited to [get to know you],” says Josh.
+I think one of the cool things about Utah is that … Salt Lake is in a position where, if you want to know the people who are making your beer or making your food, they’re also excited to ,” says Josh.

 All of the Mixers for November feature a Thanksgiving theme.
 The first, on Nov.
 3, focuses on Thanksgiving desserts with Hilary Cavanaugh from Rue de Lis.
 On Nov.
 10, the Mixer will revolve around High West, Creminelli, La Barba, Uinta Brewing and Beehive Cheese.
 The next event, on Nov.
 11, will look into Thanksgiving sides with Victoria Topham from Piñon.
 The last November Mixer, on Nov.
 17, will go over Thanksgiving entertaining and cocktails.
 There are also two SLC Mixers in December.
 The first will be on Dec.
 1, and will feature Christmas cookies with Maria Lichty from Two Peas & Their Pod.
 The last, called “Taste of Burgundy,” will take place Dec.
 9 and include Jim Santangelo, who will teach atendees about wine on behalf of the Wine Academy of Utah.